lukaskai/coding-challenge/README.md

   * User should be able to change allocations by sliding an asset slider.
 E.g. sliding DAI from 30% to 40% should end up in such change: (30% DAI, 30% USDC, 40% USDT) -> (40% DAI, 25% USDC, 35% USDT).
   * By default user's investment should be 100% in the first asset (DAI).
 * Show user's allocation for each asset.
-* Show blended interest rate and projected total earnigns after one year.
+* Show blended interest rate and projected total earnings after one year.

 Important!
 There is no need to take exchange rates into consideration, assume that 1 USD = 1 DAI = 1 USDC = 1 USDT.